yingx9/tp/docs/UserGuide.md

 | Apple macOS       | macOS 10.15 Catalina and above | Terminal ([User Guide](https://support.apple.com/en-sg/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac)) |
 | Ubuntu Linux      | Ubuntu 20.04.3 (LTS) and above | Bash Terminal ([User Guide](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal))          |

+> **⚠️ IMPORTANT:**
+>
-> If your operating system is not listed in the table above, it means our application has not been tested on it, and we cannot guarantee that the application will work as intended.
-We highly encourage you to use one of the recommended operating systems listed in the table above.
+>If your operating system is not listed in the table above, it means our application has not been tested on it.
+We therefore cannot guarantee that the application will work as intended.
+We highly encourage you to use one of the recommended operating systems in the table above.
 We apologise for any inconvenience caused.

 ## Quick Start | [Return to Contents](#contents)
 1. Make sure that you have Java 11 or above installed on your computer.